DonMcD/ultimate-plex-stack/README.md

 # <img src="/ultimate_plex_stack_trans.png" width="300px" alt="The Ultimate Plex Stack"></img>

-Welcome to my Plex stack repository!
-This repository showcases my Docker Compose setup for managing various media-related services using Docker containers.
-The compose file is meant to be changed to each users liking as I know not everyone has the same requirements.
+Welcome to my stack repository!
+This repository showcases my docker compose setup for managing various media-related services using Docker containers.
+The compose file is meant to be modifed to each users liking as I know, not everyone has the same requirements.
 Hope you enjoy!

 Currently you can choose from the **Basic** or the **Advanced** compose